-Commission employees authorized to waive penalties should follow the procedures set forth below when waiving a penalty:
+Department employees authorized to waive penalties should follow the procedures set forth below when waiving a penalty:

-- A. The Commission employee will request the taxpayer or a representative of the taxpayer submit a signed, written explanation of the facts and circumstances that caused the failure to comply.
+- A. The Department employee will request that the taxpayer or a representative of the taxpayer submit a signed, written explanation of the facts and circumstances that caused the failure to comply.
 Prior to receipt of the written explanation, employees are not authorized to waive the penalty.
 Upon receipt, the taxpayer's written explanation should be retained in the appropriate file. - B. After the written explanation is reviewed, the authorized employee will determine whether the facts and circumstances justify waiving the penalty.
 Section IV of this document provides guidance in making this decision.
 The examples provided in Section IV are not designed to be all-inclusive.
 When an employee is uncertain whether a penalty adjustment should be made, the employee should consult his supervisor. - C. In addition to determining that reasonable cause exists or significant mitigating factors exist to waive a penalty, it must be determined who has authority to waive a particular penalty.
-The Commission has decided to determine an employee's authority to waive a penalty based upon the following factors: - (1) the employee's level of authority established in Section VI of this document; and, - (2) the type of tax or taxes (as described below) upon which the penalties are imposed.
+The Department has decided to determine an employee=s authority to waive a penalty based upon the following factors: - (1) the employee's level of authority established in Section VI of this document; and,

+(2) the type of tax or taxes (as described below) upon which the penalties are imposed.

-Section VI of this document sets forth a list of authorized personnel that may waive penalties and the "authorized amount" the employee may waive.
-The term "authorized amount", excluding property tax assessments otherwise described, means the aggregate penalties within a "tax type" that is initially proposed or assessed at the time of an audit, inspection, violation, etc., including property tax penalties on private carline companies and airline companies.
-For adjustments to property tax assessments, the term "authorized amount" means any penalty amount added by the Tax Commission to the assessed value of the property before certification to the county.
+Section VI of this document sets forth a list of authorized personnel who may waive penalties and the "authorized amount" the employee may waive.
+The term "authorized amount," other than for property tax assessments, means the aggregate penalties within a "tax type" that was initially proposed or assessed at the time of an audit, inspection, violation, etc., including property tax penalties on private carline companies and airline companies.
+For adjustments to property tax assessments, the term "authorized amount" means any penalty amount added by the Department to the assessed value of the property before certification to the county.

 In general, audits and assessments are grouped by tax type.
-Therefore, the Commission decided to group penalties by the type of tax or taxes used to group audits and assessments for the purpose of determining who may waive penalties.
-For this purpose, the Commission has established the following "tax types".
+Therefore, the Department has grouped penalties by the type of tax or taxes used to group audits and assessments for the purpose of determining who may waive penalties.
+For this purpose, the Department has established the following "tax types."
 All taxes listed under a single number are considered one tax type.

-- 1. Abandoned Property

-- 2. Admissions Tax
+- 1. Admissions Tax

-- 3. Alcoholic Liquor Tax
+- 2. Alcoholic Liquor Tax

-- 4. Bank Tax
+- 3. Bank Tax

-Bank Tax Declaration of Estimated Tax
+- Bank Tax Declaration of Estimated Tax Beer Excise Tax

-- 5. Beer Excise Tax Wine Excise Tax
+- Wine Excise Tax 5.
+Bingo Tax

-- 6. Bingo Tax

-- 7. Cigarettes Business License Tax
+- 6. Cigarettes Business License Tax

 Tobacco Products Business License Tax

-- 8. Coin Operated Device License Tax
+- 7. Coin Operated Device License Tax

-- 9. Commercial Nuclear Waste Revenue
+- 8. Commercial Nuclear Waste Revenue

-- 10. Corporate License Fee (Domestic & Foreign)
+- Corporate License Fee (Domestic & Foreign)

 Corporate Income Tax

 Corporate Declaration of Estimated Tax

 Unrelated Business Income Tax of Tax Exempt Entities

-- 11. Documentary Tax
+- 10. Documentary Tax

-- 12. Electric Power Tax
+- 11. Electric Power Tax

-- 13. Estate Tax
+- 12. Estate Tax

 Gift Tax

 Generation Skipping Tax

-- 14. Fiduciary Income Tax
+- 13. Fiduciary Income Tax

-- 15. Forest Renewal Revenue
+- 14. Forest Renewal Revenue

-- 16. Gasoline Tax
+- 15. Gasoline Tax

-- 17. Highway Use Tax
+- 16. Highway Use Tax

-- 18. Individual Income Tax
+- 17. Individual Income Tax

 Individual Declaration of Estimated Tax

+- 18. Property Tax

-- 19. Property Tax - 20.
-Sales Tax
+- 19. Sales Tax